okx/KIPs/docs/draft/OIP-17.md

-# OIP-17：ONE mobile wallet for OkChain by OneChain
+# OIP-17：ONE mobile wallet for OKChain by OneChain

 | Author   | onechainone (@onechainone) |
 | -------- | ------------------------ |